 You may not need to do anything when you receive this notice.
 It is notifying you that a claim has been made.

 You should still review the information presented in the notice.
 Make any necessary corrections to gross wages if needed.
 Perhaps you provided a severance, paid out unused PTO, or their final paycheck is being delivered a week after their termination date – anything that may not be included in the gross wage amount on the unemployment notice.
-These types of one-time payouts may impact the amount your nanny will receive in unemployment benefits.
+These types of one-time payouts may affect the amount your nanny receives in unemployment benefits.

-You will also be able to protest your employee’s claim to unemployment using this notice.
-Again, if they were fired for cause such as dishonesty, theft, or insubordination or left their job voluntarily, they may not be eligible for benefits.
-You will likely need to show any documentation that justified this type of termination.
-For example, you could provide the written warnings you gave your nanny that are signed by both parties.
+You will also be able to protest your employee’s claim for unemployment using this notice.
+Again, if they were fired for cause, such as dishonesty, theft, or insubordination, or left their job voluntarily, they may not be eligible for benefits.
+You will likely need to show any documentation that justifies this type of termination.
+For example, you could provide the written warnings that both parties signed.

 Ultimately, the state will decide whether to grant or deny unemployment benefits to your employee.

-In some states, like California, employers are required to provide their workers with a written termination notice.
+In some states, such as California, employers are required to provide their workers with a written notice of termination.
 Keep a copy of that notice in case you need it to document your claim dispute.

-It is best to respond as soon as possible – there may be an online submission option – especially if you are asked about the reason for employment separation or reduction of hours.
+It is best to respond as soon as possible.
+There may be an online submission option, especially if you are asked to provide the reason for your employment separation or reduction in hours.
 This will help remove any delays to your nanny receiving their benefits.
 If you do not reply by the response deadline, you could face a fine.

 My notice reads “Employer’s Potential Charges.”
 What does that mean?

 This can be a little confusing.
-Under “employer’s potential charges,” it is showing you how much your employee will receive in unemployment benefits.
+Under “employer’s potential charges,” it shows you how much your employee will receive in unemployment benefits.
 This is being “charged” to your UI account (more on that below).

 You are not paying this amount out of pocket.
 However, based on these charges, your UI tax rate may go up slightly next year.